espoirMur/my-blog-gastby/source/_posts/2021-02-26-how-to-use-the-aws-python-cdk-to-create-an-infrastructure-on-ecs.md

 cover_image: https://dev-to-uploads.s3.amazonaws.com/uploads/articles/192jcpsx4wzh9xolo178.jpeg
 series: Deploy a containerized python to AWS using Github Actions
 published: true
+description: Using the AWS python cdk to create an infrastructure on ECS.
+ECS, AWS CDK, and Github Actions.
 ---

 Recently at work, we decided to build a CI/CD pipeline that deploys our application directly to AWS.
 I had never worked with AWS, and it was a missing point on my CV which demonstrates that I have some DevOps skills.
 I decided to search for some tutorials online and I was not lucky to get what we needed at work.
 I decided to write this guide by getting something working from various tutorials I found online.